s4dhulabs/LFWFBD/Cases/LFCS-1.md

 which allows remote attackers to guess usernames or passwords via a brute force attack.
 ```

-As we can see, the case studied here is so problematic and with such a wild spread misconception about how to handle it that the potential solution presented by the researcher also creates new ubiquitous issues.
+As we can see, the case studied here is so problematic and with such a wild spread misconception about how to handle it that the potential solution also creates new ubiquitous issues.
 In this way, we have two interesting statements here:

 1. [The affected technology] does not disconnect a client after a certain number of failed login attempts